 Feeding is a primary focus during the fourth trimester.
 Whether breastfeeding or formula feeding, frequent, on-demand feedings are necessary to meet the nutritional needs of newborns.
 Breast milk provides essential nutrients and supports their developing immune system, while formula offers a suitable alternative.
 Follow your baby's cues and seek support from healthcare professionals if needed.

 3. Sleep Patterns:

 During the fourth trimester, babies' sleep patterns are often irregular.
-They may sleep for short periods and wake frequently for feeding, comfort, or diaper changes.
+They may sleep for short periods and wake frequently for feeding, comfort, or nappy changes.
 Establishing a gentle sleep routine, creating a sleep-friendly environment, and prioritizing rest for both baby and parents can help manage sleep disruptions.

 4. Soothing Techniques:

 Newborns have a range of soothing needs.
-Experiment with different techniques such as swaddling, gentle rocking, shushing sounds, or providing a pacifier.
+Experiment with different techniques such as swaddling, gentle rocking, shushing sounds, or providing a dummy.
 Responding promptly to their cries and offering comfort can help them feel secure and reduce stress.

 5. Sensory Stimulation:

 Newborns are sensitive to sensory input.
 They may prefer low lighting, quiet environments, and gentle sounds.
-Gradually introduce them to new experiences while being mindful of overstimulation.
+Gradually introduce them to new experiences while being mindful of over stimulation.
 Provide age-appropriate toys and engage in gentle interactions that promote sensory exploration.

 6. Parental Self-Care: